nhn/gpm.unity/docs/WebView/README.en.md

 ### ShowHtmlString

-지정된 HTML 문자열을 웹뷰에 불러옵니다.
+Loads the HTML string into the WebView.

 **API**